 The key is to be invested properly with a qualified retirement advisor and have a plan for the good times as well as the bad.
 As you get older it’s harder to replace this money…unless you don’t mind working forever.
 If you are retired or close to it, “how much can I make” is replaced by “how much can I afford to lose” or “how much do I want to lose.”
 This will ensure you are looking at the big picture and getting the returns you “need,” but with the least risk possible, so you don’t get hurt too badly, or at all, when the market turns down again.

 …… and that’s where we can help.
-To learn more about The Springer Investment Approach, which is our powerful proprietary Investment Management Strategy designed to manage risk and deliver returns in any market, or to get a free second opinion on your portfolio simply reply to this email or give us a call for free consultation today.
+To learn more about The Springer Investment Approach, which is our powerful proprietary Investment Management Strategy designed to manage risk and deliver returns in any market, or to get a free second opinion on your portfolio, simply reply to this email or give us a call for a free consultation today.